Skip to content

 Sponsor

-Text logo that says "Pennsylvania Immunization Conference"
+Text logo that says Pennsylvania Immunization Conference

 This activity is jointly provided by the Pennsylvania Department of Health and Penn State College of Medicine.

-Each year, the Pennsylvania Department of Health, Division of Immunization and Penn State College of Medicine present a conference to bring immunization partners together to share information, discuss current issues and recommend strategies to improve immunization rates in Pennsylvania.
+Each year, the Pennsylvania Department of Health, Division of Immunization and Penn State College of Medicine presents a conference to bring immunization partners together to share information, discuss current issues and recommend strategies to improve immunization rates in Pennsylvania.

 Audience